 For example, let’s say you want to buy a call option with a strike price of $82.
 The stock is trading at 82.74 currently.
 The price of the contract is $2.46.
 The intrinsic value of the option is $0.75 and the extrinsic value is $1.64.
 This process becomes easier to learn the more that you paper trade options.

 That options contract is in the money.
 In the money for a call option means that strike price is below the market price.
 As a result, is a call option has value when a stock is trading below the strike price, the premium you’re paying comes from the extrinsic value.

+Did you know that extrinsic value is also known as time value?
+Time value is very important in an options contract.
+The time left to expiration on an options contract affects it’s price.
 Normally a contract loses value the closer to expiration it gets.
 That’s why options contracts closest to the date you’re purchasing are cheaper.
 As a result, you pay less money to place the trade.

 However, your risk goes up a lot.
 The profit potential is limited as well.
 You want to purchase options contracts with a lot of time value.
 For example, an out of the money contract that is a couple months from expiration has more extrinsic value than one with 5 days to expiration.

 Implied volatility is another factor that affects EV.
 Implied volatility maps out how much a stock can move in a certain amount of time.

 The more implied volatility increases, the more the extrinsic value increases.
 As a trader, you want volatility.
 It means a stock is going to move.
 When a stock moves, you can profit or lose.
 It depends on if you’ve made the correct trade.